Spotmangee/JavaExperiments/README.md

 A practical task from my Social media and Crowdsourcing class;
 A written task from my Social media and Crowdsourcing class;
 A written task from my Data Mining class;
+My report for my final project at university, (79% grade);